 Symptoms of hypo-arousal include: Dissociation, poor self care, numbness, depression and fatigue.

 Under normal circumstances, the sympathetic nervous system (SNS) prepares the body for action in a dangerous or stressful situation.
-The parasympathetic nervous system (PNS) undoes the work of the SNS after a stressful situation for the body to attain homeostasis.
+For the body to attain homeostasis, the parasympathetic nervous system (PNS) undoes the work of the SNS after a stressful situation.

 The methods to prevent burnout and the methods to treat burnout are not different.
 Of course they involve prioritizing one's self care.
 Optimal self care differs between people and changes over time as we age and as our circumstances evolve.
 For most people, self care involves adequate sleep, nourishment, outdoor time, social time, solitary time, exercise, yoga, leisure time, intimacy etc. It may also include vitamin supplements and natural or pharmaceutical medications.